Google site search not working. How to fix?

 - If you have any website cache, try clearing it.

-- Check that the websites to search are correctly mentioned. (check for URL patterns and other URL matches mistakes.
+- Check that the websites to search are correctly mentioned. (check for URL patterns and other URL match mistakes.

 - Under negative filters, check the URLs that might cause issues.